furkanhelp/grithire-job-application/README.md

 Clean UI/UX with meaningful data visualization

 ## 📌 Future Improvements
-I'm working on modern UI design.
-This is a prototype for now

 ## 📬 Contact
 If you like this project or want to collaborate: